 Magner Career Center

-Please be sure to register at on the Brooklyn College WebCentral portal via the Career tab.
+You can access Magner Center services and resources, including a reference guide to résumés and cover letters, at on the Brooklyn College WebCentral portal via the Career tab.

 New York City Department of Education Office of Teacher Recruitment and Quality